apioo/fusio/doc/development/schema.rst

 Schema
 ======

-By default you need to write standard JSON Schema files to provide a schema for the request and response format of an endpoint.
+By default you need to write standard TypeSchema files to provide a schema for the request and response format of an endpoint.
 Besides this it is also possible to create a PHP class with specific annotations which can be transformed into JSON Schema by Fusio.
 This has the advantage that your action will receive this